Antony-Thornton/MS2---Memory-Game/README.md

 How to send emails directly to my personal account.
 This will be useful for future projects.

+I must remember to save the documentation assets in the correct structure i.e. using _ and no spaces.

+I learned that you can export PNG files of your balsamiq wireframes.
+This avoids having to screenshot then snip them together.

 ## 7.2 Future study points